axelpale/genversion/README.md

 [![license](https://img.shields.io/npm/l/genversion)](#license)
 [![npm downloads](https://img.shields.io/npm/dm/genversion?color=green)](https://www.npmjs.com/package/genversion)

 So you want `yourmodule.version` to follow the version in package.json but are tired of updating it manually every time the version changes?
-On the server side, you just `require('./package.json').version` or `import { version } from './package.json'`. **However** on the client side, that would bundle the whole package.json thus exposing the versions of your dependencies and possibly other sensitive data too.
+Could you just `require('./package.json').version` or `import { version } from './package.json'`?
+That works **but** for your client side apps, that would bundle the whole package.json and thus expose the versions of your dependencies and possibly other sensitive data too.
 [It is usually a naughty thing to do!](https://stackoverflow.com/a/10855054/638546) How to import only the version?
 Genversion to the rescue!

 [[Try it out](#try-it-out)] [[Integrate to your build]()] [[Command line API](#command-line-api)] [[Node API](#node-api)] [[Contribute](#contribute)]